zakagan/DoomsdayCalc/README.md

 2. Processing them to find the day of the week and distance between dates.

-These two elements come together to handle holidays.
-Some holidays occur on specifics days of the weeek rather than specific dates, like Easter Sunday or Memorial Day Monday.
+These two elements work together in order to handle holidays.
+Some holidays occur on specific days of the weeek rather than specific dates, like Easter Sunday or Memorial Day Monday.
 Users can provide a year and a holiday and DoomsdayCalc will find the date where that holiday falls in that year, along with the day of the week.
 If the user enters in a date that turns out to be a holiday, DoomsdayCalc will recognize it as well.

 ## Example Problem

 How many days are there between Thanksgiving and Christmas?
-While Christmas is always on Dec 25th, Thanksgiving falls on the 4th Thursday in November.
+While Christmas is always on Dec 25th, Thanksgiving falls on the fourth Thursday in November.
 That means the traditional Christmas season doesn't have a fixed length, it varies from year to year.

 This question can be answered by DoomsdayCalc for any provided year.